booshja/Painting-Joy-backend/README.md

 **_Browse Murals/General Art_**: Returns data for general site browsing.

-**_E-Commerce_**: Uses the Stripe API data to accept orders for the online art store.
+**_E-Commerce_**: Uses the Stripe API to generate a payment token for payment processing.

-**_Custom CMS / Admin Dashboard_**: Custom CMS Routes for the artist to manage their posts, homepage, as well as the store.
+**_Custom CMS / Admin Dashboard_**: Custom CMS Routes for the artist to manage their posts, homepage, as well as their store.

 <hr>
 <br>